-Outfitting a store with big, flashy screens or rows of tablets will only be effective if it provides a clear way for customers to engage with the brand or products.
+Outfitting a store with big, flashy screens or rows of tablets will only be effective if it provides a clear way for a customer experience that engages with the brand or products.
 Here are five real world examples of brands that are using digital merchandising the right way.

 1) Samsung’s D’Light Experience shows the future of their technology

-The Samsung D'Light Experience in Seoul, Korea, is one part sales floor and one part education center.
-Customers who visit the main floor can check out current Samsung products, while one floor up they can gain insight into the future of Samsung's product offerings in exhibition rooms dedicated to advanced technologies.
+The Samsung D’Light Experience in Seoul, Korea, is one part sales floor and one part education center.
+Customers who visit the main floor can check out current Samsung products, while one floor up they can gain insight into the future of Samsung’s product offerings in exhibition rooms dedicated to advanced technologies offering a unique digital shopping experience.
 Visitors are equipped with wristbands that guide them through rooms with visionary names like “The Imagination Room” and “Home of the Future”.
 Wearables, the Internet of Things, and virtual reality devices are all incorporated in these interactive displays, which teach customers about the future of Samsung engineering.

 2) Macy’s engages millennials through interactive display walls